TangibleInc/template-system/readme.md

 After installing everything, it starts a local dev site at `http://localhost:8888`, and test site at `http://localhost:8889`.
 The default user is `admin` with `password`.

+Note that `wp-env` can only run one environment at a time.
+If you have another instance running, it must be stopped first.

 Install Composer dependencies for development and testing.

 ```sh